Moyenne-Sido: History

 The city fell to the Seleka on March 1, 2013.
 It was recaptured by government forces on 19 April 2021.

 CPC rebels captured Moyenne-Sido on 2 November 2023 after clashing with FACA.
-Later they withdrew from the town.
-CPC attacked Sido on 24 November 2023 and FACA soldiers fled to Kaga-Bandoro, causing many of the residents fled from the town Later, the government forces and Wagner recaptured the town.
+Later, they withdrew from the town.
+CPC attacked Sido on 24 November 2023, and FACA soldiers fled to Kaga-Bandoro, causing many of the residents to flee from the town Later, the government forces and Wagner Group recaptured the town.